 I actually like this series kind of thing I am doing here.
 Excited for the next part myself.

-According to my friend Josko, in Japanese there is the word “go-en”, meaning a fateful encounter.
+I learned that in Japanese, there is the word “go-en”, meaning a fateful encounter.
 I guess there is no better way to describe the story Mr. Sato from “Visual Anthropology of Japan” found on twitter.
 It is so wholesome, it actually made me tear up.
-I appreciate everytime I see someone effectively using their medium to ewoke deep emotions and convey a meaningful message.
+I appreciate every time I see someone effectively using their medium to ewoke deep emotions and convey a meaningful message.
 I highly recommend reading Mr. Sato’s Translation.

 (In case you understand Japanese, here is the original Tweet)